-There is only one Manchego!
-Whilst there are many different types of cheeses produced in Spain, Manchego cheese is the most well-known and widely-available.
+There is only one Manchego cheese.
+While there are many different types of cheeses produced in Spain, Manchego is the most well-known and widely-available.

 Like all the ‘original’ tapas ingredients, this cheese has a long history and tradition.